Clip Tool Browser Extension

 The RecipeSage clip tool browser extension provides a very quick way to import recipes from the web.

-Although it's possible to import recipes using the 📖 import by url feature, there are a number of known limitations, but also requires more interaction.
+Although it's possible to import recipes using the 📖 autofill from URL feature, there are a number of known limitations, but also requires more interaction.
 The clip tool browser extension is convenient and makes it really quick and easy to clip a recipe from the web directly into your RecipeSage account.

 Installation